razziel89/mdslw/README.md

   Currently, the following are supported (the opposite setting is the default in each case):
   - `keep-spaces-in-links`:
-    Do not replace spaces in link texts by [non-breaking spaces][wiki nbsp].
+    Do not replace spaces in link texts by [non-breaking spaces].
   - `keep-linebreaks`:
     Do not remove existing linebreaks during the line-wrapping process.
   - `format-block-quotes`: